Extensions

 Note

-To build extensions that contain modules implemented in C++, you need to build Slicer from source on your machine; they cannot be built against a binary download.
-If developing modules in Python only, then it is not necessary to build the extension.
+To compile extensions containing C++-implemented modules, it’s essential to build Slicer from source on your local machine.
+These extensions cannot be compiled against a binary download.
+However, if your modules are solely developed in Python, there’s no need to build the extension.

 Tip